anjishnu/ask-alexa-pykit/README.md

 If you are using a certificate from a pre-authorized certification authority, move your private key to the keys/private-key.pem and certificate to keys/certificate.pem

-Step 3: Create a domain definition for your app
+Step 3: Create a intent schema for your app
 ----------

 <b>